DCAN-Labs/BIBSnet-deprecated/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7106148.svg)](https://doi.org/10.5281/zenodo.7106148)

 Quickly and accurately segments an optimally-aligned T1 and T2 pair with a deep neural network trained via nnU-Net and SynthSeg with a large 0 to 8 month old infant MRI brain dataset.
+Please note that this only runs BIBSnet, not pre- or post-BIBSnet.

 ## Command-Line Arguments
 ```